Current as of December 2014 | Download print version (in PDF)

 An NPO may seek additional tax benefits by becoming an accredited non-stock, non-profit corporation or an accredited NGO (collectively referred to hereinafter as "accredited NPOs").
 This certification vests the organization with donee institution status, which entitles it to receive tax-deductible donations.

 In the case of an accredited non-stock, non-profit corporation, donations are deductible up to 5% of taxable income for corporate donors and 10% for individual donors (Revenue Regulation No. 13-98 Section 3(a)).
 For this purpose, “income” refers to the donor’s income derived from trade, business, or profession as computed without the benefit of this deduction (Revenue Regulation No. 13-98 Section 3(a)).

 In the case of an accredited NGO, donations are deductible in full, subject to additional restrictions (Revenue Regulation No. 13-98 Section 3(b)).
 For example, in order to qualify to receive fully deductible donations, an accredited NGO cannot devote more than 30% of its total expenses for the taxable year to administrative expenses (Revenue Regulation No. 13-98 Section 1(b)(ii)).

-- Securities Regulation Code (SRC) Rule 68, as amended 2011 (on annual SEC filings)
+- Securities Regulation Code (SRC) Rule 68, as amended in 2011 and by SEC Memorandum Circular No. 4 in 2013 (on annual SEC filings)

 Under the Corporation Code, a non-stock corporation may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civil service, or similar purposes, such as trade, industry, agriculture and similar chambers, or any combination thereof (Corporation Code Section 88).
 By definition: